Alonso-del-Arte/dearborn-cinema/CONTRIBUTING.md

 # Rules for Hacktoberfest contributors

 * Be sure to fork from the original and not from a fork.
-* This is a Java 8 project, both for compile source and compile target.
+* This started out as a Java 8 project, both for compile source and compile target, but I might choose to upgrade to Java 21.
 * Use JUnit 5.
 Unfortunately this means you probably can't use Apache NetBeans for this project.
 * Build tool is Maven.
 Not my favorite, but IntelliJ IDEA deals with Maven